-ARTICLE 28.00 - ENABLING
+ARTICLE 29.00 - ENABLING

-- 28.01 Where a particular Article or Articles of this Collective Agreement is or are found to work a hardship for a particular project or specific geographical area the terms and conditions in this Agreement, for that project or specific geographical area, may be modified by the mutual consent of the Business Manager of the Union and the Registered Bargaining Agent for Employers signatory to this Agreement when they deem it prudent. - 28.02 It is understood and agreed that where mutual agreement for such change cannot be achieved the request shall not be subject to either Grievance or Arbitration. - 28.03 It is understood and agreed that any Article or Articles of this Agreement which are modified through enabling will only apply to that Employer or Employers which were initially bidding on the specific project which has been mutually agreed to for enabling.
-Any Employer which is certified or gives the Union voluntary recognition after the closing of a bid, on that specific enabled project or projects, will not be entitled to the benefit of any enabled provisions but will, instead, abide by all of the terms and conditions of this Agreement. - 28.04 Under 28.01 above, terms, conditions and wages contained herein may be varied, altered, amended or modified by the mutual agreement of the parties. - 28.05 The parties agree that where it can be determined that an Employer has sub-contracted work within the jurisdiction of Local Union #110 to an Employer who is not party to this Collective Agreement then that

-Employer shall not be entitled to utilize the enabled terms and conditions for any project for which enabled terms are agreed to.

-28.06 "Blanket Enabling" for Commercial / Institutional Projects: Notwithstanding the foregoing, any Employer who wishes to apply a rate to a commercial / institutional project that is less than the rate set out in this Agreement respecting such a project shall so advise the Registered Bargaining Agent for the Employers (the Association) of the minimum journeyman base rate necessary to be competitive in the tendering of the identified project.
+- 29.01 Where a particular Article or Articles of this Collective Agreement is or are found to work a hardship for a particular project or specific geographical area the terms and conditions in this Agreement, for that project or specific geographical area, may be modified by the mutual consent of the Business Manager of the Union and of the Association signatory to this Agreement when they deem it prudent.
+This may be done before or after a project has been tendered. - 29.02 It is understood and agreed that where mutual agreement for such change cannot be achieved the request shall not be subject to either Grievance or Arbitration. - 29.03 It is understood and agreed that any Article or Articles of this Agreement which are modified through enabling will only apply to that Employer or Employers which were initially bidding on the specific project which has been mutually agreed to for enabling.
+Any Employer which is certified or gives the Union voluntary recognition after the closing of a bid, on that specific enabled project or projects, will not be entitled to the benefit of any enabled provisions but will, instead, abide by all of the terms and conditions of this Agreement. - 29.04 Under 29.01 above, terms, conditions and wages contained herein may be varied, altered, amended or modified by the mutual agreement of the parties. - 29.05 The parties agree that where it can be determined that an Employer has sub-contracted work within the jurisdiction of Local Union #110 to an Employer who is not party to this Collective Agreement then that Employer shall not be entitled to utilize the enabled terms and conditions for any project for which enabled terms are agreed to. - 29.06 "Blanket Enabling" for Commercial / Institutional Projects: Notwithstanding the foregoing, any Employer who wishes to apply a rate to a commercial / institutional project that is less than the rate set out in this Agreement respecting such a project shall so advise the Registered Bargaining Agent for the Employers (the Association) of the minimum journeyman base rate necessary to be competitive in the tendering of the identified project.
 In the event only one such contractor so contacts the Association respecting the project identified, the Association shall advise the Union of the project and of the rate determined for that project prior to the tendering respecting the said project, and the rate so identified shall be the minimum rate for the journeyman employees of the said Employer who are engaged on the said project and the minimum rates for other employees of the said Employer on the said project shall be calculated on the said minimum journeyman rate.